ostapana/action_recognition_system_yolact_plus_pan/README.md

 # System for action recognition

 The system is based on the integration of information from two separate modules.
-The first module (PAN_for_YOLACT) is responsible for motion detection and categorisation.
-The second module (yolact) is an instance segmentation module that recognises objects and their position on the scene.
+The first module PAN_for_YOLACT is responsible for motion detection and categorisation.
+The second module YOLACT is an instance segmentation module that recognises objects and their positions on the scene.
 The information from both modules is passed to a classifier that makes the final prediction.

 ### To train PAN: